AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 After his day it was removed to Sida in Pamphylia, and soon after it ceased to exist.[^301]

-The historian Gieseler records that \"the belief in the inalienable capability of improvement in all rational beings, and the limited duration of future punishment, was so general, even in the West, and among the opponents of Origen that, whatever may be said of its not having risen without the influence of Origen\'s school, it had become entirely independent of his system.\" So that the doctrine may be said to have prevailed all over Christendom, East and West, among "orthodox" and heterodox alike.
+The historian Gieseler records that "the belief in the inalienable capability of improvement in all rational beings, and the limited duration of future punishment, was so general, even in the West, and among the opponents of Origen that, whatever may be said of its not having risen without the influence of Origen\'s school, it had become entirely independent of his system."
+So that the doctrine may be said to have prevailed all over Christendom, East and West, among "orthodox" and heterodox alike.

 ## Epiphanius.

-Epiphanius, a narrow-minded, credulous, violent-tempered, but sincere man, AD 310-404, was bishop of Constantia in Cyprus, AD 367.
+Epiphanius, a narrow-minded, credulous, violent-tempered, but sincere man, 310-404 AD, was bishop of Constantia in Cyprus, 367 AD.
 He bitterly opposed Origen, and denounced him for a multitude of errors, but he does not hint that his views of restoration were objectionable to himself, or to the church, at the time he wrote.
-He \"began those miserable Origenistic controversies in which monkish fanaticism combined with personal hatreds and jealousies to brand with heresy the greatest theologian of the primitive church.\"[^302] To his personal hatred and bitterness is due much, if not most, of the opposition to Origenism that began in the latter part of the Fourth Century.
-In an indictment of eighteen counts, published AD 380, we find what possibly may have been the first intended censure of Universalism on record, though it will be observed that its animus is not against the salvation of all mankind, but against the salvability of evil spirits.
-Epiphanius says: "That which he strove to establish I know not whether to laugh at or grieve.
+He "began those miserable Origenistic controversies in which monkish fanaticism combined with personal hatreds and jealousies to brand with heresy the greatest theologian of the primitive church."[^302] To his personal hatred and bitterness is due much, if not most, of the opposition to Origenism that began in the latter part of the Fourth Century.
+In an indictment of eighteen counts, published in 380 AD, we find what possibly may have been the first intended censure of Universalism on record, though it will be observed that its animus is not against the salvation of all mankind, but against the salvability of evil spirits.
+Epiphanius says:
+"That which he strove to establish I know not whether to laugh at or grieve.
 Origen, the renowned doctor, dared to teach that the devil is again to become what he originally was --- to return to his former dignity.
 Oh, wickedness!
 Who is so mad and stupid as to believe that holy John Baptist, and Peter, and John the Apostle and Evangelist, and that Isaiah also and Jeremiah, and the rest of the prophets, are to become fellow-heirs with the devil in the kingdom of Heaven!"[^303] The reader can here see the possible origin of the familiar argument of recent times.

-In his book against heresies, \"The Panarion,\" this \"hammer of heretics\" names eighty; but universal salvation is not among them.
-The sixty-fourth is \"Origenism,\" but, as is seen elsewhere in this volume, that stood for other dogmas of Origen and not for his Universalism.
+In his book against heresies, *The Panarion*, this "hammer of heretics" names eighty; but universal salvation is not among them.
+The sixty-fourth is "Origenism," but, as is seen elsewhere in this volume, that stood for other dogmas of Origen and not for his Universalism.

+## Methodius

-Methodius, bishop of Tyre (AD 293).
+Methodius, bishop of Tyre (293 AD).
 His writings, like so many of the works of the early fathers, have been lost, but Epiphanius and Photius have preserved extracts from his work on the resurrection.

-He says:
-"God, for this cause, pronounced him (man) mortal, and clothed him with mortality, that man might not be an undying evil, in order that by the dissolution of the body, sin might be destroyed root and branch from beneath, that there might not be left even the smallest particle of root, from which new shoots of sin might break forth."
-Again, \"Christ was crucified that he might be adored by all created things equally, for
+He says: "God, for this cause, pronounced him (man) mortal, and clothed him with mortality, that man might not be an undying evil, in order that by the dissolution of the body, sin might be destroyed root and branch from beneath, that there might not be left even the smallest particle of root, from which new shoots of sin might break forth."

+Again, "Christ was crucified that he might be adored by all created things equally, for 'unto him every knee shall bow,'" etc.

-\'unto him every knee shall bow,\'\" etc. Again: \"The Scriptures usually call 'destruction' the turning to the better at some future time.\" Again: "The world shall be set on fire in order to purification and renewal."[^304]
+Again: "The Scriptures usually call 'destruction' the turning to the better at some future time."

+Again: "The world shall be set on fire in order to purification and renewal."[^304]

 The general drift, as well as the definite statements of the minor authorities cited in this chapter, show the dominant sentiment of the